Melnikov theory for two-dimensional manifolds in three-dimensional flows: Application to Hill's spherical vortex

-The approximation of the perturbed stable and unstable manifolds for the perturbation (\ref{eq:gr}) is given in Fig.~\ref{fig:nonswirl_manifolds}.
-These two perturbed manifolds are drawn for $ t = 1 $ and $ \eps = 0.1. $ Near the fixed point $\vec{b},$ the perturbed unstable manifold intersects the unperturbed manifold more frequently.
-Because of this reason, we cannot approximate the perturbed unstable manifold accurately.
-Similarly, we cannot approximate the perturbed stable manifold near the fixed point $\vec{a}$ as it intersects the unperturbed manifold infinitely many times.

-We can also witness the time-evolution of the manifolds, as shown in Fig.~\ref{fig:hill_time}.
-The perturbed unstable trajectory approximated at time $t = 2$ near the ``Tropic of Capricorn'' and the perturbed stable trajectory approximated at time $t = 2$ near the ``Tropic of Cancer'' are moved away from the unperturbed manifold.
-Also, we can clearly see that the above mentioned movements of perturbed unstable and stable trajectories are increased when time is increased.
+The approximation of the perturbed stable and unstable manifolds for the perturbation (\ref{eq:gr}) is given in Fig.~\ref{fig:hill_manifolds}.
+These two perturbed manifolds are drawn for $ t = 1 $ and $ \eps = 0.1. $ As the hyperbolic trajectory point $\vec{b}_\eps $ is approached along a constant longitude, the perturbed unstable manifold intersects the unperturbed manifold infinitely often.
+The classical `heteroclinic tangle' occurs when viewing the manifold intersections along such a constant longitude.
+The perturbative (in $ \eps $) approximation for the unstable manifold breaks down as this region is approached, because the manifolds stretch out substantially.
+Similarly, we cannot approximate the perturbed stable manifold near the fixed point $\vec{a}$.
+We illustrat this behavior in Fig.~\ref{fig:hill_time}, where the intersections between the manifolds with several constant latitudes are shown at two different $ t $ values.
+The perturbed unstable trajectory approximated at time $t = 2$ near the ``Antarctic circle'' and the perturbed stable trajectory approximated at time $t = 2$ near the ``Arctic circle'' demonstrate significant deviation from the unperturbed manifold, an effect which is exacerbated at larger times.